AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 However, in general, you should avoid using the :ada:`Unchecked_Union` aspect due to the potential issues you might introduce into your application.
-In most cases, unless you're doing low-level programming or interfacing with C code, you won't really need this aspect.
+In the majority of the cases, you don't need it at all |mdash| except for special cases such as when interfacing with C code that makes use of union types or solving very specific problems when doing low-level programming.

 Variable control
 ----------------